Honey Springs Battlefield423159 E 1030 Road

-Checotah, OK 74426-3264
+Checotah, OK 74426

 Honey Springs Battlefield

-The Engagement at Honey Springs (called The Affair at Elk Creek by the Confederates) was the largest of more than 107 documented hostile encounters in the Indian Territory.
-The engagement took place on a rainy Friday, July 17, 1863, between the 1st Division, Army of the Frontier, commanded by Maj.
-Gen. James G. Blunt and the Confederate Indian Brigade led by Brig.
-Gen. Douglas H. Cooper.
+The Engagement at Honey Springs was the largest of more than 107 documented hostile encounters in Indian Territory.
+The engagement took place on a rainy Friday, July 17, 1863, between the First Division Army of the Frontier, commanded by Major General James G. Blunt, and the Confederate Indian Brigade led by Brigadier General Douglas H. Cooper.
 Cherokee and Creek regiments fought on both sides.
 There were approximately 9,000 men involved including American Indians, veteran Texas regiments, and the First Kansas Colored Volunteers, which was the first African American regiment in the Union army.

 The Honey Springs Battlefield is listed in the National Register of Historic Places and is a National Historic Landmark.
 Visit The Encyclopedia of Oklahoma History and Culture to find out more about the Battle of Honey Springs.